 Buying and Selling

 Our office can assist you with a full range of services related to the sale and purchase of real estate, including condominiums.
 Any agreement for the purchase or sale of real estate creates a contractual relationship under which both parties are bound to perform certain duties.
 Some of these, such as transferring title and paying money, are clear.
 Others are less clear, such as personal property issues, fixtures (does the chandelier stay with the house?), zoning issues (are you really allowed to do what you are intending to do with the property?), inspection waivers, hidden easements, and many others, as well as a multitude of issues hidden in the fine print on the back of the standard real estate agreement; all pose hidden traps for the unwary.
-Our experienced attorneys can guide you through these issues, defending your rights, and working hard to make the sale or purchase happen.
+Our experienced real estate attorneys can guide you through these issues, defending your rights, and working hard to make the sale or purchase happen.
 Our attorneys can guide you through drawing up the agreement, real estate settlement, the provision of title insurance, as well as any other post-settlement issue which might arise.

 Title insurance is almost universally procured at the real estate settlement.
 Title insurance is not property insurance.
 Property insurance protects your property from loss in case of fire or theft.
 Title insurance protects your “Title” to the property itself.
-Title insurance will defend you if someone should claim that they own your property or part of your property due to a transfer which the seller or, perhaps a prior seller made and did not properly disclose.
+Title insurance will defend you if someone should claim that they own your property or part of your property due to a transfer that the seller or, perhaps a prior seller made and did not properly disclose.
 In addition, title insurance protects you against claims raised by people stating that they have a right to travel across your property (called an easement), or any such other claim.
 In order to protect their interest, banks uniformly require title insurance, and it is highly recommended that all purchasers, even if there is no bank financing, obtain title insurance to protect their investment.

 Real Estate Settlement

 Real estate settlement is the culmination of the process under which a person purchases a piece of real estate.
 At the settlement, the deed is delivered, the money is paid, title insurance is procured and provision is made to deliver the property to the buyer free and clear of all debts and liens and claims by others.
 Trinity Law, has a long history of providing this vital service.
-Although there are many title agencies which also provide the service, as a general rule they can not provide services that our law firm can.
+Although there are many title agencies that also provide the service, as a general rule they can not provide services that our law firm can.
 This is because we will be representing you, the purchaser, while a title agency is only there to prepare papers and obtain signatures.
-Our attorneys represent you and are committed to making the deal happen.
+Our real estate lawyers represent you and are committed to making the deal happen.
 Therefore, we are able to resolve last minute crises that arise at the table, give you accurate legal advice concerning the papers that you are signing, and look out for your interest.
 Perhaps most importantly, this extra protection provided by an attorney who is on your side comes at no extra cost.
-The cost of performing real estate settlement services where title insurance is offered is governed by law and therefore, we charge no more than the title agencies although we provide an attorney who is representing you.
+The cost of performing real estate settlement services where title insurance is offered is governed by law and therefore, we charge no more than the title agencies although we provide a lawyer who is representing you.
 We also represent sellers at the purchaser’s settlement if desired.

-Very few deals these days take place without significant amount of financing.
+Very few deals these days take place without a significant amount of financing.
 Sometimes that financing is through a bank, sometimes it is privately arranged.
-Our attorneys at Trinity Law, can assist you in dealing with the banks if necessary.
+Our real estate attorneys at Trinity Law, can assist you in dealing with the banks if necessary.
 Likewise, we can represent you in regard to private lenders.
 If you are seeking to sell a property or to simply lend to someone who is selling property and wishing to take back a mortgage, we also can prepare mortgages and provide any other services which would assist you in completing your loan.

 Although in many ways, a purchase of a condominium is simply a purchase of real estate, yet there is extensive law dealing with the purchase and sale of condominiums, together with regulation of condominium agreements and like matters.
 Our attorneys at Trinity Law, are able to assist you in regard to every aspect of condominium law whether you are a buyer, a seller or a homeowner’s association.